-“I want to open up more now, so I can raise awareness and use my voice as a positive influence.”22 April 2020
+“I want to open up more now, so I can raise awareness.”22 April 2020

 He recently turned to the written word as a way of dealing with the physical and mental challenges of his conditions.
 After starting a blog about living with arthritis, he found that his writing became a source of help for other people.
 So, he’s kept it going ever since.

 “I wasn’t taken seriously because of my age.”

 I was diagnosed with juvenile arthritis at 13 and ankylosing spondylitis a year later, although I first went to the doctor with symptoms around the age of 10.
 Because of my age, I was often told it was just growing pains, and nobody seemed to take things seriously.

 Then, in my mid-20s, I started getting pain in my heel, blisters on my hands, rashes all over.
 This turned out to be psoriatic arthritis, which these days tends to be my default diagnosis on any paperwork.

 “In the bad periods, it’s all ripped away from me.”